robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Summaries

-We can see two summaries of the numbers of volunteers allocated, one breaks down into very granular detail; the second sums up over teams and groups.
+Click on &#17;Summary by ..., and we can see two summaries of the numbers of volunteers allocated, one breaks down into very granular detail; the second sums up over teams and groups.
 The latter is probably more useful for seeing, for example, that there are the right number of AI/DI in total for a given group.

 ## Role numbers and targets

-It can be quite useful to have a target number in mind when allocating, so you don't forget to fill a specialise role like ramp welfare, or end up the wrong number of rescue boat crews and helm.
+It can be quite useful to have a target number in mind when allocating, so you don't forget to fill a specialist role like ramp welfare, or end up the wrong number of rescue boat crews and helm.
+Click on &#17;Role numbers and targets:

 ***
 ***